 Well, surprise, surprise.
 We had a visitor drop in unexpectedly tonight.
 It’s a warm day so the front door was open as we waited for a cool evening breeze.
 He walked right in, no knock, no doorbell.

-She who must be obeyed The wife (not allowed that other expression) was off working but our daughter, 37 weeks pregnant, was there for a few hours of “quiet time” while husband looked after two little ones.
-We were talking quietly in the family room at the rear of the house and I noticed a dark shadow moving in the hallway and wondered, “What the . . . .”
+Wife was at work but our daughter, 37 weeks pregnant, was visiting for a bit of “quiet time” while her partner looked after two little ones.
+We were talking quietly in the family room at the rear of the house and I noticed a dark shadow moving in the hallway.

 We’ve lived at the edge of the forest in the Seymour River valley for many years so bears and other wildlife have been a fact of life forever.
 We don’t want bears harmed and, like our neighbours, we look after garbage with care.
 It’s never stored outside and we avoid composting, outdoor barbecues, bird feeders and other attractants.